guilopesn/sftpfilesync/README.md

-# Starting with SFTPFileSync!
+# Getting Started with SFTPFileSync!

 # Configuration

-All SFTPFileSync sync routine configuration parameters must be contained in a configuration file called SFTPFileSync.config.
+All SFTPFileSync synchronization jobs configuration parameters must be contained in a configuration file called SFTPFileSync.config.
+This configuration file must be in the same directory as the SFTPFileSync binary.

 ## Example Configuration File